lucasvenez/RQL2SQL/README.md

-# Relational Query Language (RQL)
+# Relational Query Language

-## Introduction
+### Introduction

-RQL is a query language created by Lucas Venezian Povoa [1] based on the Original Relational Algebra by E.F.
+Relational Query Language (RQL) is a query language created by Lucas Venezian Povoa [1] based on the Original Relational Algebra by E.F.
 Codd and the A Relational Algebra by C.J.
 Date and H. Darwen.
-It aims at defining an actual abstract, mathematical based query language for the actual Relational Model.
+It aims at defining an actual abstract and mathematical-based query language for the actual Relational Model defined in [2].

-RQL2SQL is a framework wrote in Java that aims at translating Relational Query Language [1] code into Structured Query Language code.
+RQL2SQL is a Java framework developed by Dérick Welman and Lucas Venezian Povoa [3] that aims at translating Relational Query Language [1] sentences into Structured Query Language.

 ### Exemples